Project-Vizcaya/One-Vizcaya/README.md

 * **Predictable State Management:** Utilize `MultiBlocProvider` to handle global app states (e.g., `AuthBloc` for user sessions, `ReportBloc` for submission tracking), ensuring predictable state transitions and preventing data loss.
 * **Image Optimization:** Integrate `image_picker` and `flutter_image_compress` to resize photo evidence locally before hitting Firebase Storage to conserve quotas.
 * **Advanced Geolocation & Geofencing:** Add geocoding to automatically convert coordinates into Bambang street names, and implement geofencing to reject spam reports outside provincial boundaries.
 * **Firestore Security Rules:** Enforce strict backend rules ensuring citizens can only modify their own submissions.
 * **Sensitive Data Masking:** Secure API keys by utilizing `.gitignore` for `firebase_options.dart`.

 ### 📱 Phase 3: The Admin Ecosystem (LGU Integration)
 _Goal: Turn "One Vizcaya" into a real-time decision-making tool for the Local Government Unit._

-* **LGU Web Portal:** Build a companion `Flutter Web` dashboard.
-Use Firebase Auth Custom Claims to separate "Citizen" access from "Admin" access.
+* **LGU Web Portal:** Build a companion `Flutter Web` dashboard as a completely separate repository to keep concerns clean.
+Share the `Domain` layer between the mobile app and the web portal as a separate Dart package.
 * **Composite Indexing:** Configure Firebase indexes to allow the LGU to query reports by `category` **AND** `timestamp` simultaneously.
 * **Cloud Functions (Node.js):** Deploy backend triggers that automatically push notifications to the LGU dashboard when a `Disaster & Risk Management` report is submitted.
 * **Data Visualization:** Integrate `fl_chart` to render heatmaps and pie charts showing which barangays have the highest report volumes.